 In January 2001, the Mayor and City Council approved a contract for the purchase of a replacement billing system.
-The new system provides the opportunity for enhanced customer service through procedural and policy changes that are not possible with the existing system.
-Implementation of the new system will occur in several phases with final acceptance scheduled for May 2002.
+The new system provides the opportunity for enhanced customer service through procedural and policy changes that were not possible with the previous system.
+Implementation of the new system occurred in several phases during fiscal year 2002 and is currently in operation.